ucjazz/ucjazz_site/datebook.md

 title: Datebook
 ---

-UC Jazz rehearsals, gigs, and concerts are posted here.
+UC Jazz gigs and concerts are posted here.
 Additional information about each event, including specific times, locations, and tickets, can be found by clicking on the event name.

 <div class="embed-wrapper">
 	<div class="embed-responsive">